-operation, Portuguese respondents were asked to report the number of employees working at the establishment during each hour of the survey week.
+The Portuguese contribution to the EUCOWE survey was also carried out in June 2003 by the Ministry of Employment, with questions referring to the week of May 5-11, 2003, during which there were no public holidays.
+It was addressed to establishments in all industries (except agriculture and public administration) and all size classes.
+Besides extensive information on the length and organization of working hours and hours of operation, Portuguese respondents were asked to report the number of employees working at the establishment during each hour of the survey week.
 Only outside contractors, temporary agency workers and unpaid workers were excluded from this head-count.
-The questionnaire was administered to a sample that was stratified by size-class and industry and drawn from the universe of firms responding to the QP.8 The initial sample included 6,002 establishments, 3,127 of which returned responses.
-Only 2,818 firms provided data that were internally consistent and validated by the Ministry of Employment.
+The questionnaire was administered to a sample that was stratified by size-class and industry and drawn from the universe of firms responding to the QP.
+The initial sample included 6,002 establishments, 3,127 of which returned responses.
+Only 2,818 plants provided data that were internally consistent and validated by the Ministry of Employment.